38 Clever Ways to Repurpose Old Kitchen Items

 Tiered tray Made from a Fluted Pan and Wood Rolling Pin

-18. Vintage Silverware turned Jewelry Organizer
+16. Silverware Jewelry Organizer

 Make this beautiful jewelry organizer from old silverware and a thrift store picture frame!
 Heat silverware in hot water and bend it around a curved object to make hooks.
 Drill holes in each and use small screws to attach them to a picture frame.